St. Louis Cleft-Craniofacial Center

 A caring team to best care for your child

-The St. Louis Cleft-Craniofacial Center is directed by Dr. Alexander Y. Lin with Dr. Christina Plikaitis, plastic surgeons who specialize in cleft-craniofacial surgery, and Debbie Watters, our clinical nurse coordinator.
+The St. Louis Cleft-Craniofacial Center is directed by Dr. Alexander Y. Lin and Dr. Christina Plikaitis, plastic surgeons who specialize in cleft-craniofacial surgery, along with Joy Baltz and Alee Avery, our clinical nurse coordinators.

 A multidisciplinary team approach includes our Head Shape Clinic with a physical therapist to work on neck muscle problems (torticollis), and the St. Louis Cleft-Craniofacial Center with a full team including Speech Language Pathology specialist for evaluating and treating speech issues.